cesarcorne/cesarcorne.github.io/index.md

 Our paper "A Study of the Electrum and DynAlloy Dynamic Behavior Notations" has been accepted for publication in IEEE Transactions on Software Engineering.

+Our paper "An Analysis of the Impact of Field-Value Instance Navigation in Alloy’s Model Finding" has been accepted for publication at 10th International Conference on Rigorous State-Based Methods (ABZ2024)

 <br>

 ---